TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

 *   **User-centricity:** Tests will be based on user stories and acceptance criteria.
 *   **Automation:** Tests will be automated to the greatest extent possible.
-*   **AI-verifiability:** Tests will be designed to be easily verified by an AI agent.
+*   **Automated Verification:** Tests will be designed to be easily verified by an automated test runner.
 *   **Comprehensive Coverage:** Tests will cover all key features and functionalities.
 *   **Continuous Integration:** Tests will be integrated into the continuous integration pipeline to ensure that they are run automatically with each build.